apache/lucene-jira-archive/migration/README.md

 (.venv) pip install -r requirements.txt
 ```

-You need a GitHub repository and personal access token for testing.
+You need a GitHub repository and [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for testing.
 Set `GITHUB_PAT` and `GITHUB_REPO` environment variables.
 See `.env.example` for other variables.

 On Linux/MacOS:
 ```